MicrosoftDocs/visualstudio-docs/docs/install/change-installation-locations.md

 ---
-title: "Select installation locations"
+title: Select installation locations
-description: "Learn how to reduce the installation footprint of Visual Studio on your system drive by changing the location of the download cache, shared components, SDKs, and tools to different drives.
-For example, move some files from the C drive to the D drive." ms.date: 03/30/2019 ms.custom: "seodec18" ms.topic: conceptual
+description: Learn how to reduce the installation footprint of Visual Studio on your system drive by changing the location of the download cache, shared components, SDKs, and tools to different drives.
+For example, move some files from the C drive to the D drive. ms.date: 03/30/2019 ms.custom: seodec18 ms.topic: conceptual
 helpviewer_keywords:
-  - "change installation locations for Visual Studio"
+- change installation locations for Visual Studio
-  - "select an installation location for Visual Studio files"
+- select an installation location for Visual Studio files
-  - "move installation files to different drives"
+- move installation files to different drives
-  - "use the D drive"
+- use the D drive
-author: TerryGLee
+author: jillre
-ms.author: tglee
+ms.author: jillfra
 manager: jillfra
 ms.workload:
-  - "multiple"
+- multiple
 ms.prod: visual-studio-windows
 ms.technology: vs-installation
 ---